 - Check customer reviews for the home insurance companies that you shortlisted.

 - J.D.
 Power ratings say a lot about an insurer’s customer satisfaction score and claims experience.
 You may check out their score while you compare it along with their financial performance.

 - Evaluate the home insurance policies as per premiums, deductibles, coverage limits, exclusions, claims process, discounts, etc. Check out any additional coverage or endorsements that they offer for your unique situation.

 - Compare your level of deductible and premiums as higher deductibles could save you money.
 Also if you choose a higher deductible that you cannot afford when you claim then it might not favor you.

 What Homeowners Insurance Companies Cover Pit bulls

 Dog bite claims are a concern for the insurance companies to be wary about offering coverage if you own certain breeds of dogs.
-If you own a pit bull then it may affect your insurability due to increased risk factor.
+If you own a pit bull then it may affect your insurability due to increased risk factors.
 Most insurance companies have a list of dogs considered dangerous and owning one may cause them to deny you coverage.
 Rottweilers are also a dog breed that is on the high-risk list by most insurance companies.
 As per the Insurance Bureau of Canada, certain insurers may offer coverage and exclude any losses or liability claims for the dog.
-Again, they may offer coverage based on a case by case basis and you may be asked several questions about your dog.
-These may include the dog’s history (any past claims for dog bites and liability) whether you have a fence and how do you shelter the dog etc.
+Again, they may offer coverage based on a case-by-case basis and you may be asked several questions about your dog.
+These may include the dog’s history (any past claims for dog bites and liability) whether you have a fence how do you shelter the dog etc.

 What Questions Do Home Insurance Companies Ask